 You will gain experience in following patients as their symptom burden and psychosocial needs change over the illness trajectory.
 Similar to the RPCT rotation, these clinics offer you skills to manage the unique aspects of community and ambulatory palliative care.
 The clinics will allow you to gradually increase your independence as you work with a consistent supervisor over the course of the program.

 Along with clinical experience, you will carry out a scholarly project under the supervision of a Division of Palliative Medicine faculty member.
 One half-day per week is set aside for you to work on your project or other academic pursuits.

 - Weekly Academic Half-Day Seminars

 - Monthly Journal Clubs

 You will also be assigned a mentor from the Division of Palliative Care, and will be invited to participate in the program’s social activities that encourage wellness.

-The program is jointly accredited by the Royal College of Physicians and Surgeons of Canada and the College of Family Physicians of Canada.
-You must have an FRCPC or a CCFP designation and hold (or be eligible for) an educational or independent practice license in Ontario in order to apply to the program.
+The program is accredited by the College of Family Physicians of Canada.
+You must have completed a residency in family medicine and hold (or be eligible for) an educational or independent practice license in Ontario in order to apply to the program.

 How to Apply

 For more information, visit the PGY3 Enhanced Skills Applicants page.
 Note that the Palliative Medicine program applications are not administered through CaRMS.